rcook/ptool-templates/c++11/README.md

-# C++ scratch app
+# $project_name by $author

-Template for C++ application with app, library and unit tests using CMake-generated build system
+C++ application with app, library and unit tests using CMake-generated build system

 Features: